 • Judges will award 1 poker chip (equivalent to 1 point) to their preferred cup for each order from the 2 teams.

-• The fastest team to complete all orders for the round will earn additional 2 points.
+• The first team to complete all orders for the round will earn additional 2 points.

 • Additional 3 points will be awarded to the team with the most number of chips.